 Tipping Vendors: Take into account tips for the setup/break down staff, event coordinator (typically 15% of their fee), as well as the wait staff and florist (just to name a few) if included in the venue package.

 Parking: Some venues will charge per-vehicle parking or mandatory valet parking for your guests.
 This is traditionally covered by the couple and should be included in your overall venue budget.

 Cake Cutting Fees: If you decide to purchase a wedding cake outside of the venue, traditionally a cake cutting fee is applied to each slice of cake (approximately two dollars).
 This can also happen to alcohol purchased elsewhere and brought in—some venues charge an un-cork fee.

 Taxes: It’s easy to forget that most states tack on an extra cost for any purchase.
 When given the flat rate price of your particular venue, always add in the state sales tax amount.
 Shout out to Alaska, Delaware, Montana, New Hampshire, and Oregon for 0% sales tax.

 Average Cost of Wedding Venue Spaces

 Everyone is entitled to the dream wedding they’ve always envisioned for themselves and their partner.
 The idea of an ideal wedding venue varies widely from person to person.
 Of course, different venue spaces carry different average costs.
 Here’s what you can expect to pay for each of these more common wedding venues:

-- Hotels: Hotels can vary in cost depending on size—and rating—so it’s hard to pinpoint an exact price range.
+Hotels: Hotel wedding venues can vary in cost depending on size—and rating—so it’s hard to pinpoint an exact price range.
 However, many popular wedding hotel destinations can range from $6,000 to $12,000 in price.
 Be sure to ask if this fee includes rentals, catering (depending on the location), and other costs when booking.